alexandru-m-g/vector-tiles-sample/README.md

 This will create a total of 3 containers.

 1. postgis - This is the container that runs the postgres database.
 The actual database files are mapped outside the container as explained further below.
-1. gisapi - This is the NodeJS application that actually serves that vector tiles.
+1. gisapi - This is the NodeJS application that actually serves that vector tiles / PBF.
 It's based on [gisrestapi](https://github.com/OCHA-DAP/gisrestapi) which in turn was forked from https://github.com/spatialdev/PGRestAPI and slightly modified.
 1. ogr2ogr - This is a container that has everything needed to run the *ogr2ogr* command line tool.
 The container's image was actually created to hold a python application that manages/runs the transformations so it contains additional software not actually needed for this example.

+The gisapi server comes with a way of viewing the geodata from postgis as vector tile layers (described below).
+To use the vector tiles / PBF in a separate web application with Leaflet we used the following plugin: https://github.com/SpatialServer/Leaflet.MapboxVectorTile

 ## Steps to get the stack up